deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](charts/charts_31_1.png "🔼 Figure 21: Object generalization.
 Each curve corresponds to a different total numbers of demonstrations used, with normalized scores shown as a function of the number of training objects.")

-> 🔼 The chart displays the object generalization performance of the policies trained with varying amounts of data (2x, 4x, 8x, 16x, and 32x demonstrations) in relation to the number of training objects.
+> 🔼 The chart displays the impact of the number of training objects on object generalization performance while keeping the total number of demonstrations relatively constant.
 > <details>
 > <summary>read the caption</summary>
 > Figure 21: Object generalization.
 Each curve corresponds to a different total numbers of demonstrations used, with normalized scores shown as a function of the number of training objects.